mlamoure/Alfred-Indigo-Workflow/README.md

 Change Log
 -----
 2013-05-07: Initial release
-2013-05-10: Improved debugging, fixed bugs with devices being given the "isOn" command
+2013-05-10: Improved debugging, fixed bugs with devices being given the "isOn" command.
+Added some checks to see if the scripts had the appropriate permissions to execute.

 Known Issues
 -----